ML-Course-2025b/session5/material/part2.md

     *   **Improves Generalization:** Often results in models that perform better on unseen data because training stops near the point of optimal validation performance.
     *   **Saves Time and Resources:** Avoids running unnecessary training epochs, saving computation time.

+*   **Other Regularization Techniques and Layer Types:**
+    *   Early Stopping is just one approach to combat overfitting.
+Another widely used technique involves adding **Dropout layers** (`keras.layers.Dropout`) to the model.
+Dropout works by randomly setting a fraction of neuron activations to zero during each training update, forcing the network to learn more robust representations that are less reliant on any single neuron.
+    *   Techniques like Dropout and Batch Normalization (which helps stabilize training) are often used together.
+You can learn more about them here: [Dropout and Batch Normalization on Kaggle](https://www.kaggle.com/code/ryanholbrook/dropout-and-batch-normalization)
+    *   Furthermore, remember that deep learning involves many specialized layer types beyond the `Dense` (fully connected) layers used in this introductory example.
+Layers like `Conv2D` (for images) and `LSTM` or `GRU` (for sequential data) form the basis of powerful architectures tailored to specific data types, as mentioned in the final section.

 ----